pricastro91/python-api-challenge/README.md

-# Python API Project - What's the Weather Like?

-# Background

-I created a Python script to visualize the weather of 500+ cities across the world of varying distance from the equator.

 # Part I - WeatherPy

 I created a Python script to visualize the weather of 500+ cities across the world of varying distance from the equator.
 To accomplish this, I utilized [simple Python library](https://pypi.python.org/pypi/citipy) and [OpenWeatherMap API](https://openweathermap.org/api)